 Our excellent liaison with parents and carers is crucial.
-We obtain regular information about their children and family, so we understand the child’s needs and interests in the context of the family background.
+We obtain regular information about your children and family, so we understand your child’s needs and interests in the context of your family background.

-We work hard to make the parents and carers feel welcome and to involve them as partners in their child’s learning and development.
-We recognise that parents and carers have the best knowledge of their child and we treat them as part of the ‘Good Manors’ family.
-We encourage our parents to observe their child at play in the home and to use this to help develop their learning.
+We work hard to make parents and carers feel welcome and to involve you as partners in your child’s learning and development.
+We recognise that parents and carers have the best knowledge of your child and we treat you as part of the ‘Good Manors’ family.
+We encourage you to observe your child at play in the home and to use this to help develop their learning.

 We use different ways to keep parents and carers up to date.
-These include: daily feedback from an experienced member of staff, daily diaries for children 0-2yrs which is an overview of their child’s day, ‘Tapestry’ on-line learning journeys for all parents, emails for correspondence, regular newsletters, invites to nursery events such as parents surgeries etc.
+These include: daily feedback from staff, daily diaries for children in our baby room which is an more in-depth overview of each child’s day, ‘Tapestry’ on-line learning journeys for all parents, emails for correspondence, regular newsletters, and invites to nursery events.

 Reflective practice is crucial to our success.
 We are not complacent but aspire continually to do better.
 We regularly review what we do and how this helps children.
-We look at areas of weaknesses and learn from mistakes, because we are highly motivated to move forward.
+We look at where we can improve and reflect on our practice, because we are highly motivated to move forward.
 We think creatively and are adventurous to find and try new ways to make a positive difference.

-I worked at one of our Fareham nurseries Manor Lodge for 6 years before leaving to have my son in December 2014.
+I worked at one of our Fareham nurseries, Manor Lodge, for six years before leaving to have my son in December 2014.

-When I returned to work I started at Stubbington lodge our Portsmouth nursery and I was then promoted to team co-ordinator of the baby unit.
+When I returned to work I started at our Portsmouth nursery and was then promoted to team coordinator of the baby unit.
 In February 2017 I was promoted to Deputy Manager.
 I really enjoying working with all ages of children and providing quality childcare throughout the setting.

 I joined Good Manors in September 2017, moving from another local nursery chain.
 I have 14 year’s experience working with children and young people, having managed nursery settings, after school clubs and holiday playschemes.

-Good manors day nursery has three units that children are based in, each unit is run on a daily basis by a senior member of staff known as a Team coordinator, and each team coordinator works closely with their team to support the children in our care.
+Good Manors Day Nurseries have three rooms that children are based in.
+Each room is run on a daily basis by a senior member of staff known as a Team Coordinator, and each team coordinator works closely with their team to support the children in our care.

-Within the baby unit the staff work closely with parents to ensure that each child’s individual needs and routine is met throughout the day.
-A daily report book is completed each day explaining how much your child has eaten, change of nappies and what they have been doing during the day.
+Within the baby room the staff work closely with parents to ensure that each child’s individual needs and routine is met throughout the day.
+A daily report book is completed each day explaining how much your child has eaten, change of nappies and what they have been doing.
 Strong bonds and attachments are built up between the children and their key worker in order for the babies to feel secure in their nursery environment.
 A variety of activities are planned to support and enhance each child’s development.

 In the tweenie room the children start to gain new skills, develop their already existing skills and start to form personal preferences within their play.
 At this age the children are encouraged to start making choices within the activities that they take part in throughout the day, this is in preparation for their transition to pre-school.
 Parents are given personal handovers from staff about their child’s day.
 The staff offer guidance and support on toilet training, which is a question that we often get asked.

-This is when the children start to build up and develop their knowledge on what they have already learnt.
-We provide a variety of activities and experiences for the children, to develop their enquiring active minds and to enable them to become independent and confident learners.
+This is when the children start to build up and develop their knowledge on what they have already learned.
+We provide a variety of activities and experiences for the children, to develop their enquiring, active minds and to enable them to become independent and confident learners.
 Parents are given personal handovers from staff about their child’s day.
 The staff not only support the children within the nursery environment but also in the wider environment outside of the nursery with visits and outings.
-Good manors had developed a school readiness programme to equip the children for their transition to school.
+We also work hard to ensure that children are ready and equipped for their transition to school.

 T: 01329 230123